Moscow II (1916) by Wassily Kandinsky

 Private collection

-In his letter to Munter, dated June 4, 1916 Kandinsky writes about his ideas for his new Moscow paintings: “I would like to paint a large landscape: gather separate elements and incorporate them on the canvas.
-I would blend all of them: weak and strong ones just as the world is a blend of different elements.
-This painting should be like an orchestra […] at 8 o’clock in the evening I went to Kremlin to see the cathedrals in the way I want to depict them.
-They unwrapped some new treasures in front of me.”
+In a letter to Münter, dated June 4, 1916 Kandinsky writes about his ideas for his new Moscow paintings: “I would like to paint a large landscape: gather separate elements and incorporate them on the canvas.
+I would blend all of them - weak and strong ones just as the world is a blend of different elements.
+This painting should be like an orchestra […] at 8 o’clock in the evening I went to the Kremlin to see the cathedrals in the way I want to depict them.
+They unfolded new treasures before my eyes.”
 In a few weeks he wrote to her again: “It is gradually evolving in my imagination.
 What was just a fancy is now taking its physical form.
-What this idea lacked was depth and sound, very grave, complicated and simple at the same time” (a letter dated September 4, 1916).
-Then, after two and a half months of working at the canvas, Kandinsky writes: “You know that I cherished a dream to paint a large picture inspired by happiness, joy of life or the Universe.
-Suddenly, I become aware of the harmony of colours and shapes coming from this world of joy” (a letter dated November 26, 1916).
+What this idea lacked was depth and sound, very grave, complicated and simple at the same time” (letter dated September 4, 1916).
+Then, after two and a half months of working on the canvas, Kandinsky writes: “You know that I cherished a dream to paint a large picture inspired by happiness, joy of life or the Universe.
+Suddenly, I become aware of the harmony of colors and shapes coming from this world of joy” (a letter dated November 26, 1916).

 Be the first to comment